teresa-mcgee/R-class-23/README.md

 This section contains recommendations for teachers from previous teachers.
 If you encounter something that you think could help other teachers, please add it here.

 * **Giving context:** As you go through the lessons, make sure to highlight how this can be useful to your target audience (biological and biomedical scientists).
 * **Introduction to RStudio:** Take the time to explain what each of the windows is.
-As you go through the operators lesson there will be good opporunities to highlight some of the features.
+As you go through the operators lesson there will be good opportunities to highlight some of the features.

 ## Contributing